How to apply

 There are 2 rounds of evaluations – application evaluations and interviews at the Hiring Days.
 If your application is positively reviewed by the commission and a hiring thesis director finds that you maybe a good match for the lab, you will be invited to the Hiring Days which take place approximately 2.5 months after the deadline.

-The Hiring Days last 2.5 days.
+If no COVID restrictions, the on-campus Hiring Days last 2.5 days.

 Meeting Place on Day 1 at SV reception desk